MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-network-similarity.md

    display(topEntitiesWithName)
    ```

-- You will see output for Cmd 8 as follows
+- You will see output as follows

     ![Top entities detail](media/network-similarity/databricks-top-entities-detail.png "Top entities detail")